akash6001/ros-stuff/1-pixi-setup.md

 ## Setting up ROS2 using Pixi

 1. We can now set up a Pixi workspace for ROS2.
 We will begin by creating a new directory for our ROS2 project.
+Note that the directory will be created wherever your current working directory is.

    ```
    pixi init my_ros2_project
    ```
    This will create a new directory called `my_ros2_project` (of course, you can change the name if you want), which will contain a `pixi.toml` file.
 This file tells Pixi which packages to install in the workspace.
 To check the `pixi.toml` file:

    ```
    cd my_ros2_project
    ```
    followed by

    ```
    code pixi.toml
    ```
    _or alternatively:_

    ```
    pico pixi.toml
    ```

-2. The `pixi.toml` file should look similar to this:
+3. The `pixi.toml` file should look similar to this:

    ```toml
    [workspace]